Trostburg Castle » Trostburg - The South Tyrolean Castles Museum

 TROSTBURG CASTLE - SOUTH TYROLEAN CASTLES MUSEUM

-The most important showpiece is the Trostburg itself, which is also inhabited and used as domicile of the “Südtiroler Burgeninstitut”.
+Naturally, the most important showpiece is Trostburg itself, which is also inhabited and used as the domicile of the “Südtiroler Burgeninstitut” (South Tyrolean Castles Association).

 Renaissance Knight's Hall at Trostburg CastleAn important attraction is the magnificent Knight’s Hall with its coat-of-arms adornated coffered ceiling.
 Of special beauty is a triple-domed Gothic room.
 The chapel and the various entertainment rooms are also attractions.